 Where to search for the right help

-It is better to employ expert assistance which will not only save time but provide proper guidance also.
+It is better to employ expert assistance, which will save time and provide proper guidance.
 In this way, your appeal will become stronger.
-One more option is to submit your address and case to an online service company.
-Such companies – for a moderate fee – will highlight comparable homes in your area along with their assessment information and their sale price.
+Another option is to submit your address and case to an online service company.
+For a moderate fee, such companies will highlight comparable homes in your area, their assessment information, and their sale price.
 If they consider your case strong enough, they will send you a report you can file with your local appeals board.
 If the appeals board rejects your appeal, your money is then refunded.

-Should you decide instead on hiring a professional appraiser, confirm that the board to which you are appealing your case permits such a professional or not.
+Should you decide instead to hire a professional appraiser, confirm whether the board to which you are appealing your case permits such a professional.
 Certified appraisers can be found through the Appraisal Institute or the National Association of Independent Fee Appraisers.
 Most charge anywhere between $250 and $500.
 Hire a person who is not only experienced in the field but also is familiar with local neighborhoods in your area